 Creatine is a nutrient touted by bodybuilders everywhere for its ability to help in muscle building.
 But what about fat loss?
 This one is a little less direct, because there is no specific mechanism for fat metabolism.
 However, dietary intake of creatine is known to promote muscle building, which increases the metabolic need of our bodies.
 Basically, muscles need more energy to function (fat cells are super energy-efficient, because their one goal is to STORE energy, not burn it), so building and maintaining more muscle increases our basal metabolic rate and our active metabolic rate.

 Creatine can be found in meat (including organ meats) and fish, so most people following a Paleo template will be sufficient in this micronutrient.
 This muscle-booster can also be made from the amino acids glycine and arginine.
-One of the richest sources of both of these amino acids is collagen, which is a principal ingredient in bone broth and can also be taken supplementally (my preference in Vital Proteins).
+One of the richest sources of both of these amino acids is bone broth.

 Bonus nutrient!
 Vitamin D is a fat-soluble vitamin that is synthesized in the skin upon exposure to sunlight, then metabolized and activated by the liver and kidneys.
 This amazing vitamin, which also has some hormonal properties, carries out an incredible variety of functions in the body, including regulation of the metabolism (see Fructose and Vitamin D Deficiency: The Perfect Storm? and Why Sun Exposure Is So Important).
 While scientists are still trying to determine mechanisms, we know that people with excess fat tend to be deficient in vitamin D, and at least one study has shown that supplementation with vitamin D decreased body fat.
 Foods very rich in vitamin D include fatty fish, liver, and egg yolks – but my favorite way to get vitamin D is with some sunshine!